READERS All issues | Editors’ picks | All issues || AUTHORS Guidelines

 Apply capitals as follows: ‘Short-eared Owl’, ‘Red-winged Grey Warbler’, but ‘owls’, ‘warblers’.

-Text for Original Papers and Short Communications should be divided into the following sections and appear in the order:
+Text for Original Papers and Short Communications should be divided into the following sections and be uploaded as separate files appearing in the order:

-– Inserted in the text in parentheses in full for single and dual authored papers, but using the first author and et al. for multiple authored papers.
+- References;– Inserted in the text in parentheses in full for single and dual authored papers, but using the first author and et al.for multiple authored papers.

 – Reference to personal communications, unedited and un-refereed work, and work that is unpublished should be minimal and should appear in the text only.